 George Washington University Law School, J.D.

 Order of the Coif

 United States Merchant Marine Academy, B.S.

 State Bar Admissions

-Glaser Weil Partner and Intellectual Property Department Chair Lawrence "Larry" M. Hadley represents a wide range of technology-industry clients; specializing his practice in patents, copyrights, and trade secrets.
+Glaser Weil Partner, Intellectual Property Department Chair and Crisis Management & Response Department Co-Chair Lawrence "Larry" M. Hadley represents a wide range of technology-industry clients; specializing his practice in patents, copyrights, and trade secrets.

 Mr. Hadley's extensive experience includes intellectual property and complex litigation cases involving computer hardware and software, integrated circuit and processor design, wireless communications, medical devices, Internet communications, compression, and storage.
 His proficiency in technology has led him to appear in courts across the country and before the United States International Trade Commission (USITC).